kommendorkapten/cosetool/README.md

 Simple command line utility to interact with CBOR.
 Provides generation and validation of CBOR envelopes.
-Currently only supports ECDSA/PS256 with SHA256 keys.
+Currently only supports ECDSA/P256 with SHA256 keys.
 Keys can be privded in PEM format, or be generated in memory during signature generation.
-For ephemeral keys generated the public key is stored in the file `public.pem`.
-Existing files will be overwritten.
+For ephemeral keys, the generate public key is stored in the file `public.pem`.
+Existing files will be overwritten without questions.
 When generating a signature, the content type can be set via the `-t` parameter.